cloudflare/cloudflare-docs-engine/src/content/tutorials/manage-projects-with-lerna/index.md

 }
 ```

-`lerna run publish` will look for the `publish` script defined in each package's `project.json`, and if the project defines it, it will run the script inside of that project's directory:
+`lerna run publish` will look for the `publish` script defined in each package’s `project.json`, and if the project defines it, it will run the script inside of that project’s directory:

 ```sh
 ---